KickEngineering/KickDevDocs/drops/drops-faqs.md

 ## Who should I contact for Drops support?
 - For general Drops issues: support@kick.com
 - For reward fulfillment issues: Contact the game developer's support team

-## What types of rewards can I earn through Drops?
-Rewards vary by game and can include cosmetic items, in-game currency, exclusive skins, beta access, or other digital items determined by the game developers.